douglascraigschmidt/LiveLessons/WebMVC/README.md

         quotes from Yogi Berra in various ways.

 . ex3 - This example demonstrate Java's structured concurrency
-        frameworks by (1) checking the primality of a List of random Integer objects and (2) computing the greatest common divisor (GCD) of pairs of these Integer objects using Spring WebMVC microservices.
+        frameworks using two Spring WebMVC microservices that (1) check the primality of a List of random Integer objects and (2) compute the greatest common divisor (GCD) of pairs of these Integer objects.

 . ex4 - This example demonstrates the ability to use Spring WebMVC
         features so a client can interact with the various